kyma-project/terraform-module/README.md

 terraform apply -var-file=.tfvars -auto-approve
 ```

-You should see a new `kubeconfig.yaml` file in the root module folder, providing you access to the newly created Kyma runtime.
+You should see a new `kubeconfig.yaml` file in the root module folder, providing you access to the newly created Kyma runtime and the `CA.crt` file for the certificate authority.

 ```
 .